 \section{Discussions}

-We consider situations where one is simultaneously interested in large number of target distributions as in model selection and sensitivity analysis examples.
-The multiple IS estimators with more than one proposal distributions are particularly useful in this context.
-We address a crucial issue in multiple IS estimation, namely the selection of proposal distributions in a systematic way --- which has not received much attention in the literature.
-Three methods are described for choosing representative proposal distributions.
-The first approach based on a geometric `coverage' criterion and the second method based on the maximum asymptotic variance can be used for any multiple IS estimators.
-The maximum entropy method is designed for the two-stage generalized IS estimators of \cite{doss:2010}.
-We compare the performance of these three methods in terms of Monte Carlo standard errors for the estimators at all target pdfs.
-In particular, we undertake these comparisons in the context of three detailed examples involving autologistic model, Bayesian robit model, and Bayesian Poisson spatial GLMM.
-Our results show that multiple IS estimators with proposals selected by the described methods outperform IS based on a single proposal density.
+We consider situations where one is simultaneously interested in large number of target distributions, as in model selection and sensitivity analysis examples.
+Multiple IS estimators are particularly useful in this context, however, the choice of proposal distributions for these estimators has not received much attention in the literature.
+We provide three systematic techniques for addressing this issue.
+The first method, based on a geometric space filling criterion, and the second method, based on the minimax asymptotic standard error, can be used for any multiple IS estimators.
+The third, maximum entropy method, is designed for the two-stage multiple IS estimators of \cite{doss:2010}.
+We compare the performance of these three methods in several examples.
+Our results show that careful choice of the proposal densities, as produced by our methods, results in more accurate estimates.

-The proposed methods except the one based on the geometric coverage criterion use standard errors for the generalized IS method and the RL regression method.
+The proposed minimax and entropy methods use asymptotic standard errors for the multiple IS and the reverse logistic regression estimators, respectively.
 We construct consistent SV estimators for these standard errors.
-Although these standard errors are used here for selection of proposal distributions, these are important in their own rights as they are required for assessing the quality of the generalized IS estimators and the reverse logistic estimator.
-The SV estimation of standard errors is illustrated using a negative binomial GLM example.
+These estimators are important in their own right as they are valuable for assessing the quality of the multiple IS estimators and the reverse logistic regression estimator.